Propane Safety & Information

 When appliances operate properly, propane burns with a blue flame.
 If you see yellow flames—or notice significant amounts of soot on any equipment—the gas may not be burning completely.
 This can create carbon monoxide.
 Contact us for service if you notice a yellow flame or soot on your appliances.

 Regularly check the outdoor vents of your appliances to make sure that combustion gases are flowing unobstructed to the outdoors.
 Insects, birds and small animals have been known to build nests in vent pipes.
 To prevent any damage, use a broom or a soft brush to gently remove any obstructions you find in your vents.

-Read more safety tips: click the modules below to review other important information about propane safety.
+Read more safety tips: the Propane Education & Research Council (PERC) has created the informative videos below to tell you all about propane safety.
 Contact us if you have any questions.